coveooss/coveo-python-oss/coveo-functools/README.md

 ### Limitations

 - Variable positional args (such as `def fn(*args): ...`) are left untouched.
-- Basic json-compatible types are left untouched.
+- Basic json-compatible types will be left untouched.
 This is determined by the annotation, not the actual value.
 - If `None` is given as a value to deserialize into anything, `None` is given back.
 Absolutely no validation occurs in this case.
-- You can only `Union` basic json-compatible types, or `List[T], T`
+- An Abstract class requires a subclass adapter that returns the non-abstract class to use.
 - No support for additional `typing` and `collections` objects other than the ones mentioned in this documentation.
-- If an annotation is an Abstract class, a subclass adapter must be registered.
+- You can only `Union` basic json-compatible types, or `List[T], T`.

 These are subject to change.

-### Subclass adapters (required for Abstract classes)
+### Subclass adapters

+To use Abstract classes as annotations, you need to register subclass adapters.

+The adapter is a `Callable[[Any], TypeHint]` that you provide.
+It will be called with the payload value as `Any`, so you can inspect the content.
+It must return a `TypeHint` that tells flex which class to use.

-You can selectively decide which subclass to instantiate based on the payload to deserialize.
+With subclass adapters, you can selectively decide the implementation class based on the payload to deserialize.

-This is necessary when annotating structures with Abstract classes, but it can be used for any other class as well.
+While this is necessary when annotating structures with Abstract classes, it can be used for any other class as well.

 For this to work, you must register the annotated class with a callback: